Applications for 2020 will open in October 2019.

 - Devised or improvised work

 - Musical theater works and theater works incorporating music

 - Movement-based theater work

-If selected, you receive:
+If selected for a residency, you receive:

 - Free rehearsal space, up to 9 hours each week, for two months.

 - During the second month, free presentation space over four weekends (Saturday & Sunday evenings) in the First Floor Studio, which may be used for public presentations, rehearsals, or both.

 - Limited temporary storage during the second month of each residency.

 - An orientation to the space and technical equipment.